 Then, in 2007, Anna-Mieke opened an online business selling a Diamond Hybrid in support of her foundation, The Greener Diamond.
 The technology behind growing diamonds in a lab never stopped advancing and only continued to get better.
 Finally, in 2011, Anna-Mieke, through her scientists, was able to grow colorless diamonds up to one carat.

-Today, consumers flock to MiaDonna for the best lab created diamonds as well as Diamond Hybrid stones.
-To learn more about our Diamond Hybrid or our lab created diamonds, we invite you to reach out to us online or visit us in person in our Portland, Oregon store.
+Today, consumers flock to MiaDonna for the best lab grown diamonds as well as Diamond Hybrid stones.
+To learn more about our Diamond Hybrid or our lab created diamonds, we invite you to reach out to us online or visit us in person in our Portland, Oregon State.